fortytwoservices/terraform-azuread-entitlement-management/README.md

       scope_type        = optional(string, "AllExistingDirectoryMemberUsers") # Specifies the scopes of the requestors.
 AllConfiguredConnectedOrganizationSubjects, AllExistingConnectedOrganizationSubjects, AllExistingDirectoryMemberUsers, AllExistingDirectorySubjects, AllExternalSubjects, NoSubjects, SpecificConnectedOrganizationSubjects, or SpecificDirectorySubjects Defaults to "AllExistingDirectoryMemberUsers".

       # Specified requestor requires scope_type SpecificDirectorySubjects or SpecificConnectedOrganizationSubjects.
 Defaults to SpecificDirectorySubjects.
-      requestor = optional(object({     # A block specifying the users who are allowed to request on this policy subject_type = optional(string) # Type of requestor. "singleUser", "groupMembers", "connectedOrganizationMembers", "requestorManager", "internalSponsors", "externalSponsors" object_id    = optional(string) # Object ID of the requestor(s)
+      requestor_settings = optional(object({ # A block specifying the users who are allowed to request on this policy requests_accepted = optional(bool)   # Whether to accept requests using tis policy.
+When false, no new requests can be made using this policy. scope_type        = optional(string) # A Specifies the scope of the requestors.
+Valid values are AllConfiguredConnectedOrganizationSubjects, AllExistingConnectedOrganizationSubjects, AllExistingDirectoryMemberUsers, AllExistingDirectorySubjects, AllExternalSubjects, NoSubjects, SpecificConnectedOrganizationSubjects, or SpecificDirectorySubjects.

-      }))
+        requestor = optional(object({
+          subject_type = string           # Specifies the type of users.
+Valid values are singleUser, groupMembers, connectedOrganizationMembers, requestorManager, internalSponsors or externalSponsors object_id    = optional(string) # The ID of the subject }))
+        }),
+        {
+          subject_type = "AllExistingDirectoryMemberUsers" # Defaults the requestor_settings value to use AllExistingDirectoryMemberUsers.
+        }
+      )

       approval_required                   = optional(bool, true)  # Whether an approval is required. true, false.
 Defaults to true approval_required_for_extension     = optional(bool, false) # Whether approval is required to grant extension.
 Same approval settings used to approve initial access will apply. true, false.
 Defaults to false